 VIII.
-ADVANCEMENT FROM REGIONALS TO STATE
+ADVANCEMENT FROM QUALIFYING ROUND TO STATE

-- A. Regional competitions will award a trophy to the championship team. - B. The Regional Champion, Runner-up, and all teams receiving 75 or more of the possible 100 points at regional competitions will advance to the state competition. - C. Trophies will be awarded to the champion and runner-up teams with individual medals being awarded to the champions and runners-up at the State Competition.
+- A. The highest scoring team in a qualifying round will receive a plaque. - B. The highest scoring qualifying team and Runner-up, and all teams receiving 75 or more of the possible 100 points at the qualifying rounds will advance to the state competition.